valerieniloinsigh31/FitForWork_v1/README.md

 <i> Flake8 and PEP8</i>

-Command-to output all issues into the terminal:
+<p>Useful to ensure PEP8 and Flake8 complaint.
+Command-to output all issues into the terminal:</p>

 python3 -m flake8

-Screenshot:
+<p>Screenshot:</p>

-Gives a list of all of the issues in the code so we can go through these one by one control and click on line, takes you to line - code style and linting issues.
-Tells you whee you have imported something and not used it
+<p>Gives a list of all of the issues in the code so we can go through these one by one
+control and click on line, takes you to line - code style and linting issues.
+Tells you whee you have imported something and not used it.</p>

-<i>Written tests - Results</i>

-As per tutorials...

-Types of tests

-Written before the code

-To ensure the tests were readable and easy to interpret and understand by other developers, I added specific tabs for each of the segments.
-These were called ''

-I included the main tests for each of these segments, what I considered to be the most important tests...

 <Debugger>

-PythonTutor and Javascript Tutor, as used in tutorials Visualise execution-steps through the logic of the code step by step Aids in identifying and isolating issues with the logic
+PythonTutor and Javascript Tutor, as used in tutorials These were incredibly useful tools that allowed the user to visualise execution-steps through the logic of the code step by step
+Aids in identifying and isolating issues with the logic.

 <b>Testing User Stories from User Experience (UX) Section</b>
 <i>First Time Visitor Goals</i>